Magazine 60: Biography

-In 1981, the band released an EP, Magazine 60, by Barclay Records.
+In 1981, the band released an extended play (EP), Magazine 60, by Barclay Records.
 It sold over 260,000 copies in France, making the Top Ten, and became a gold record.
 One of the original singers, Danielle Delval left the band that year and was replaced by Michele Callewart.
-In 1982, the band released their first album, 60's Slows, which sold over 280,000 copies and made Top Ten.
+In 1982, the band released their debut studio album, 60's Slows, which sold over 280,000 copies and made Top Ten.
 The band then released two music videos internationally and went on tour.